enlsg/enlsg.github.io/_posts/2018-12-27-passcodes.md

 }
 </style>

-As usual, to celebrate the coming of Year 2019, Niantic has release a countdown passcode giveaways to all agents!
+As usual, to celebrate the coming of Year 2019, Niantic has released wave of countdown passcodes to all agents!
 Redeem it now today!

 _Watch out this space as we will update this list daily until 2019!_